Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/galaxies/README.md

 # Galaxies (Puzzle Type #35)

+This is a dedicated solver for Galaxies.
 Also known as Tentai Show, Tentaisho, Galaxies, Spiral Galaxies, or Sym-a-Pix.

+Below are the details of how to utilize the solver.
+In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single partial input board has multiple possible solutions.

+(The solver under the hood mainly utilizes the CP-SAT solver from Google OR-Tools)

 * [**Play online**](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/galaxies.html)